general / late and problem payments

 How freelances can chase up late payers

-- Invoice for the work done - include the above form of words if you have any doubt about the client paying on time.
+- Invoice for the work done - include the above form of words if you have doubts about the client paying on time.

-- Issue a statement as above if payment has not arrived on the due date (usually 30 days after the invoice can reasonably be taken to have arrived).
+- Issue a statement as above if payment has not arrived on the due date (for example 30 days after the invoice can reasonably be taken to have arrived).
 Definitely mention the Late Payment of Commercial Debts Act on this.
 Print and file a copy of the statement.

 What's this Collect-o-Matic then?

 The NUJ's London Freelance Branch provides an online service to help the Freelance Office help NUJ members claim from clients who still do not pay after being invoiced and statemented.
 The Collect-o-Matic form is designed to proofread the details before you send them, to save to-ing and fro-ing - find it at www.londonfreelance.org/collect.html.
 The full details you provide allow the NUJ to send a stiff letter or two on a member's behalf.
 If that does not work, the union can help members pursue clients in court - though this is not difficult to do yourself.
 Members who deal with claims themselves should keep the NUJ informed as they may need its advice or support later.

 If you start court proceedings to get your money, for sums under £10,000 you will ask to use the Small Claims Court.
 NUJ members are very, very strongly advised to contact the Freelance Office before starting anything involving a court.
 Very often they can get you paid without going that far; and if the matter does go to court the Office needs to be involved before you start to give you proper support.

 If your claim is about unauthorised use of an article or image, you will be using the "Small Claims track" of the "Intellectual Property Enterprise Court" (IPEC).
 This was set up after campaigning by the NUJ when the County Court system started refusing to admit claims related to copyright as small claims.